tradecoder/firestore-login-code/README.md

 # firestore-login-code

+* Using react-native-elements for UI
+* and React Navigation for navigation

 ```javascript
 import React, { useState } from 'react';
 import { ThemeProvider, Text, Input, Button, Card } from 'react-native-elements';